 Doctor of Ministry

-Owing to the accelerated blurring of lines between the “sacred” and the “secular” in contemporary society, today’s professionals are continually pressed to craft a redefinition of the nature and role of their work within this matrix of convergence, in a way which takes account of both personal value-oriented service and public responsibility.
-The St Stephen’s College Doctor of Ministry program chooses to define “ministry,” within specific faith communities and the broader society, as the work of those persons involved in human service in which the practitioner is self-reflectively aware of the nurturing quality of that activity.
-Persons who define their work activity as being committed to the improvement and nurture of society and the world community, including such fields as education, faith/religious community assignments, chaplaincy, mediation, management, media services, the arts, health care, counseling, Intercultural relationships, and care of the earth are recognized by St Stephen’s College as being in ministry. (adopted 17 February 2010)
+Students enter the program with considerable experience in ministry, which is defined from a broad and inclusive perspective as the work of those persons involved in human service in which the practitioner is self-reflectively aware of the nurturing quality of that activity.
+Thus, persons who define their work activity as being committed to the improvement and nurture of society and the world community, including such fields as education, faith/religious community assignments, chaplaincy, mediation, management, media services, the arts, health care, counseling, Intercultural relationships, and care of the earth are recognized by St Stephen’s College as being in ministry. (adopted 17 February 2010)

 A personalized curriculum creatively adapts to student interests and desire for innovation while maintaining high academic standards.

 On-line courses and learning communities offer flexible program participation from afar, while three annual intensive courses ensure personal relationship building with faculty and colleagues.

 • Model Ministry seeks to design, test and evaluate new practices in one’s field of ministry.